Cohomological invariants of hyperelliptic curves of even genus: The non algebraically closed case

-Of course the same trick will not work on the non-equivariant case, as the relation would be $t^6 \cdot a = 0$ and $\Delta_{2,6}$ contains rational points.
+Of course the same trick will not work on the non-equivariant case, as the relation would be $t_6^6 \cdot a = 0$ and $\Delta_{2,6}$ contains rational points.
 We will have to dirty our hands and work at cycle level.
-Recall that the first Chern class of a line bundle $L$ can be defined on cycles up to choosing a coordination for $L$.
+Recall that the the first Chern class of a line bundle $L$ can be defined on cycles by choosing a coordination for $L$.